Curriculum: Bachelor of Science in Early Childhood Education (Birth - Age 5)

 Credit: 3

-This course is a study of the growth and development of the child, prenatal through age 8 for the creation of healthy, respectful, supportive, challenging, and effective learning environments.
-The following domains will be addressed: physical, cognitive, language, and social/emotional development.
+This course is a study of the growth and development of the child prenatal through age 8 inthe areas of physical, cognitive, language, and social/emotional development.
 Students develop an understanding of theories of development, current research, and influences on development such as nature and nurture.
 Observational techniques for assessing development are examined.
-Multiple and interrelated influences on the development and learning of young children will be examined.
-Students will need to have access to a child (birth through 8 years) for this course.
+Students will need to have access to a child for this course.

 3